turbot/steampipe-mod-aws-top-10/docs/index.md

 No extra configuration is required.

-### Common Dimensions
+### Common and Tag Dimensions

-The benchmark queries use common properties (like `account_id`, `connection_name` and `region`) and tags that are defined in the dependent [AWS Compliance mod](https://github.com/turbot/steampipe-mod-aws-compliance) and [AWS Perimeter mod](https://github.com/turbot/steampipe-mod-aws-perimeter) .
+The benchmark queries use common properties (like `account_id`, `connection_name` and `region`) and tags that are defined in the dependent [AWS Compliance mod](https://github.com/turbot/steampipe-mod-aws-compliance) and [AWS Perimeter mod](https://github.com/turbot/steampipe-mod-aws-top-10) .
 These properties can be executed in the following ways:

 - Copy and rename the `steampipe.spvars.example` file to `steampipe.spvars`, and then modify the variable values inside that file
 - Pass in a value on the command line: